-- Acquisition: identification of potential buyers (named lead) imported into the CRM
+- Acquisition: Identification of potential buyers (leads) imported into the CRM

-- Marketing automation: email marketing, emailing, newsletter, reminders, orientation, stimulation, lead scoring
+- Marketing Automation: Email marketing, emailing, newsletters, reminders, orientation, lead scoring

-CRM or CRM (Customer Relationship Management) software for the most French speaking, is an indispensable tool for all commercial enterprises for the following reasons:
+Customer Relationship Management (CRM) software is an indispensable tool for all commercial enterprises for the following reasons:

-- The general increase in customer requirements in terms of commercial approach makes it mandatory to use a tool to know its audience and address it in a relevant way
+- The general increase in customer requirements in terms of commercial approach makes it mandatory to use a tool that allows you to know your audience and address them in a relevant way

-- The centralization of customer knowledge allows to engage in powerful marketing actions (email marketing, SMS for example)
+- The centralization of customer knowledge allows powerful marketing actions (email marketing, SMS for example)

-- The centralization of information opens the door to collaborative uses (information sharing between employees) and better personal organization (note taking, synchronization with the agenda)
+- The centralization of information opens the door to collaborative uses (sharing information between employees) and to improving personal organization (note-taking, synchronization with the agenda)

-- The new regulations in terms of personal data management (RGPD) make it mandatory centralized processing of customer data with the ability to transmit these data immediately to the person concerned or destroy them at his request
+- The new regulations in terms of personal data management (RGPD) make it mandatory to process customer data centrally with the ability to transmit this data immediately to the person concerned or to destroy it at his request.

-- Online CRMs are the most connected tools on the market, opening endless possibilities: customer segmentation, marketing campaigns, automatic billing, business intelligence and business data analysis, corporate management, and more.
+- Online CRM is the most connected tool on the market, opening up infinite possibilities: customer segmentation, marketing campaigns, automatic invoicing, business intelligence and sales data analysis, company management, etc.